sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 **Note:** To mock GraphQL requests instead of REST, use the [graphql](https://mswjs.io/docs/network-behavior/graphql) namespace.

-Here, we’re intercepting GET requests to `https://httpbin.org/anything` with any parameters and returning a JSON object with OK (200) status.
+Here, we’re intercepting GET requests to `https://httpbin.org/anything` with any parameters and returning a JSON object with an OK (200) status.

 Now we need to [generate the Service Worker script](https://mswjs.io/docs/integrations/browser):